openstack/openstack-ansible/doc/source/admin/troubleshooting.rst

     - Check ``security-group-rules``,
       consider adding allow ICMP rule for testing.
-    - Check that Bridge Forwarding Database (fdb) contains the proper entries on both the compute and Neutron agent container.
+    - Check that Bridge Forwarding Database (fdb) contains the proper entries on both the compute and Neutron agent container (``ovs-appctl fdb/show br-int``).
+      In case of using OVN check additionally:
+    - Check ovn-controller on all nodes.
+    - Verify ovn-northd is running and DBs are healthy.
+    - Ensure ovn-metadata-agent is active.
+    - Review logs for ovn-controller, ovn-northd.

 Yes:
     - Good!
 The instance can ping its intended gateway.